dac logo

 Ensuring consistency across different environments is not only difficult but also costly.

-For example, misconfigurations in cloud security settings are one of the leading causes of data breaches with multi-cloud environments being particularly vulnerable due to fragmented security policies.
+For example, misconfigurations in cloud security settings are one of the leading causes of data breaches, with multi-cloud environments being particularly vulnerable due to fragmented security policies.

 Underutilized and Orphaned Resources – Wasting Money on Unused Capacity